nguyen-group/QERaman/README.md

 - Teng Yang (Institute of Metal Research, Chinese Academy of Sciences, China)
 - Riichiro Saito (Tohoku University, Japan)

 We are open to contributions from anybody who wants to develop the QERaman.
-Contact us using the GitHub discussions page: https://github.com/nguyen-group/QERaman/discussions to discuss your ideas.
+Don't hesitate to contact us using the GitHub discussions page: https://github.com/nguyen-group/QERaman/discussions to discuss your ideas.

 # License
 GNU General Public License (v3)